xiix0/scam/README.md

-Life is to you a dashing and bold adventure.
+It usually takes more than three weeks to prepare a good impromptu speech.
+		-- Mark Twain